partiql/partiql-beamline/partiql-beamline-book/src/cli/overview.md

 # CLI Overview

-The PartiQL Beamline Command Line Interface (CLI) provides access to all of Beamline's core functionality: data generation, query generation, schema inference, and database creation.
+The Beamline Command Line Interface (CLI) provides access to all of Beamline's core functionality: data generation, query generation, schema inference, and database creation.
 The CLI is built using Rust and follows a simple, consistent command structure.

 ## Installation and Setup

 ### Building from Source

-The CLI is built as part of the PartiQL Beamline project:
+The CLI is built as part of the Beamline project:

 ```bash
 # Clone the repository